|Raymond B. Bauer Research Award||

 Applicants should submit a current C.V., a budget for their studies (listing salary support, supplies, services, and other materials), and a list of other current financial support (include sponsor, title, dates of support, total direct costs funded and PI).

-The next application deadline is to be announced and award announcements will be by December 15.
+The next application deadline is January 15, 2015 and award announcements will be made in early March, 2015.
 Proposals will be reviewed by the Professional Advisory Board of the Michigan Parkinson Foundation.
 For further information contact the Michigan Parkinson Foundation at 248-433-1011 or 800-852-9781.

 Send proposals as a Microsoft Word document or PDF to: email@example.com